 Internet Financial Scams

 We receive inquiries every day from people who have been defrauded for hundreds and sometimes thousands of dollars by Internet contacts they thought were their friends or loved ones.
 Internet scams are attempts by con artists to convince you to send them money.
-These fraudulent schemes can include lotteries, on-line dating services, inheritance notices, work permits/job offers, bank overpayments, or even make it appear that you are helping a friend in trouble.
-In Nigeria these scams are also referred to as 419 scams.
+In Nigeria, these scams are also referred to as 419 scams.
 Click here for scam resources.

-Do NOT believe that you have won a lottery you never entered or inherited money from someone you've never met or heard of.
-Do NOT believe any offers (lottery, inheritance, etc.) that require a fee to be paid up front.
-Do NOT provide personal or financial information to businesses you don't know or haven't verified.
+In addition, do not believe that you have won a lottery you never entered or inherited money from someone you've never met or heard of.
+Do not believe any offers that require a fee to be paid up front.
+Do not provide personal or financial information to businesses you don't know or haven't verified.

 In many cases, scammers troll the Internet for victims, and spend weeks or months building a relationship.
 Once they have gained their victim's trust, the scammers create a false situation and ask for money.
 Scammers can be very clever and deceptive, creating sad and believable stories that will make you want to send them money.